 Working on self-reflection and striving for continuous improvement is one of the 12 core principles of the Agile manifesto.
 The methodology works in iterations which means that each sprint will be better than the last one and previous mistakes will not be repeated.
 Agile methodologies foster an open culture of idea exchange and collaboration which allows team members to learn from shared experiences and improve together.

-An agile framework is a powerful tool that helps managers, team members, and clients.
+The Agile framework is a powerful tool that helps managers, team members, and clients.
 From improving the quality of the product to helping in the professional development of the team members, the benefits of Agile are numerous.
 It helps teams overcome pitfalls like excessive costs and scope creep.
-If you’re wondering if it’s the right methodology for your team, take a look at this.